-Name & brief details of project EIA notification no. Date Whether conducted by an independent external agency (Yes/No) Results communicated in public domain (Yes/ No) Relevant weblink NA NA NA NA NA NA
+Name & brief details of project EIA notification no. Date , Results communicated in public domain (Yes/No) Relevant weblink NA NA NA NA NA NA

 NO, Environmental Impact Assessments have been conducted in the current financial year since no such projects were undertaken by the entity.